 See more at: Transport of Lolita from Miami to her Natal Water.

-- The Facility: A protected cove on the west side of San Juan Island, Kanaka Bay, will be the site of Lolita's retirement facility.
-This cove was used in 1976 to care for two captured orcas for two weeks prior to their release.
-The eyebolts are still in place for holding the sea-pen net.
-In addition to the stationary sea-pen, and the floating sea-pen for use as needed for medical procedures, the facility will include a live-aboard boat or boats for accomodations for veterinary, training and security staff, and fish storage.
+- The Facility: A protected cove in the San Juan Islands in Eastsound on Orcas Island, will be the site of Lolita's retirement facility.
+In addition to the stationary sea-pen, and the floating sea-pen for use as needed for medical procedures, the facility will include accomodations for veterinary, training and security staff, and fish storage.

 A variety of measures will be taken to prevent public intrusion during the course of Lolita's rehabilitation and retirement.
 The site is away from public roads and access can be controlled with security personnel.
-Kanaka Bay is recessed from view from the travelled waters along the west side of San Juan Island, and can be partitioned with bouy lines to prevent boat traffic from a 200-300 yard perimeter.
+Eastsound is recessed from view from the travelled waters and can be partitioned with bouy lines to prevent boat traffic from a 200-300 yard perimeter.
 A 1,000 yard aircraft ceiling will be enforced by video security.
 24-hour security will be employed to prevent unauthorized approaches.